What Can You Do With Leftover Pasta Water?

 Watering plants

-Our ability to inadvertently kill off indoor houseplants is legendary, but the vitamins and nutrients in starchy water can be beneficial for plants by encouraging healthy bacteria to grow in their roots.
-It works in the garden too, with good results reported with roses, orchids, tomato plants, grass, and vegetable patches.
+Our ability to inadvertently kill off indoor houseplants is legendary, but the vitamins and nutrients in starchy water can benefit plants by encouraging healthy bacteria to grow in their roots.
+It works in the garden, too, with good results reported with roses, orchids, tomato plants, grass, and vegetable patches.

 Giving shine to hair

-Salty, starchy leftover pasta water contains a myriad of minerals and is great for giving hair shine and volume.
-Simply soak your hair for 10 minutes before shampooing as usual, and you should notice a difference.
-Some people even claim that it can help get rid of dandruff too.
+The salty, starchy, leftover pasta water contains many minerals and gives hair shine and volume.
+Soak your hair for 10 minutes before shampooing as usual, and you should notice a difference.
+Some people even claim that it can help get rid of dandruff, too.

 Nourishing skin

 Many people swear by adding a little oatmeal to a glass of pasta water and using it as a natural face scrub.
-The mineral salts are also excellent for nourishing and softening dry or cracked skin, particularly on your feet or hands.
+The mineral salts also nourish and soften dry or cracked skin, particularly on your feet or hands.

 Helping breads and pizzas rise

 Celebrity chef Nigella Lawson famously uses starchy pasta water as the base of her sourdough and focaccia recipes, thanks to its ability to help bread rise.
-However, because that pasta water has already been salted, you will need to reduce the amount of salt you use in your dough recipe.
+However, because that pasta water has already been salted, you must reduce the salt in your dough recipe.

 Adding richness to gravies and stocks

-Whenever making stock, gravy, or other sauces, rather than instinctively reaching for the tap, consider whether using leftover starchy water could bring a new, rich element to the table.
+Rather than instinctively reaching for the tap, consider whether using leftover starchy water to make stock, gravy, or other sauces could add a new, rich element.

 Thickening soups

-Pasta water makes a great base for soups, and it's also a natural thickener, meaning you can produce a luxurious mouthfeel without using gelatine, xanthan gum, or other thickeners.
+Pasta water is a great base for soups and a natural thickener, meaning you can produce a luxurious mouthfeel without using gelatine, xanthan gum, or other thickeners.

 Soaking legumes for a more complex flavour

-Soaking chickpeas, kidney beans, or any legumes in starchy water imparts a unique depth of flavor that plain tap water simply can't achieve.
+Soaking chickpeas, kidney beans, or any legumes in starchy water imparts a unique depth of flavour that plain tap water simply can't achieve.

 Steaming vegetables

-One of our favourite ways to use up leftover pasta water is to steam vegetables with it.
-It not only helps season the veggies as they cook but lends some inimitable richness too.
+One of our favourite ways to use leftover pasta water is to steam vegetables.
+This not only helps season the veggies as they cook but also lends some inimitable richness.

 Upping your poaching game

-Similar to steaming, leftover pasta water adds an extra dimension when poaching pork belly, chicken, salmon, or any protein.
+Like steaming, leftover pasta water adds an extra dimension to poaching pork belly, chicken, salmon, or other proteins.

 Doing the washing up

-We're perfectly comfortable with our trusty bottle of Fairy washing up liquid, but some people reckon pasta water makes a good natural detergent.
+We're perfectly comfortable with our trusty bottle of Fairy washing-up liquid, but some people reckon pasta water makes an excellent natural detergent.

 Bonus tip

-Many liquids that are often discarded can be repurposed just like pasta water.
+Many discarded liquids can be repurposed, just like pasta water.
 The oil from a jar of sun-dried tomatoes, the liquid from a can of chickpeas (aquafaba), and the pickle juice from a tub of beetroot all have the potential to add a unique layer of flavour to a wide range of dishes.